Rcpsngl/react-todo-app/README.md

-# ReactJS TO DO AOO
+# ReactJS TO DO APP
 Eksikler daha sonra tamamlanıcaktır